jonnor/datascience-master/README.md

 Machine learning

 * Modelling of guitar distortion (non-linear).
 Using neural-network?
+Some work already done
 * Assist in reverse engineering of protocols, for example for machine control (Shopbot,Redsail).
 Record input, output pairs.
 Change input parameters, find corresponding change in output.